kookic/VAL-2000/README.md

 # VAL-2000

-## The VAL-2000 is the easiest, fastest, cheapest, safest, and wireless way to spin a stepper motor.
+## The VAL-2000 is the easiest, fastest, cheapest, safest, wireless and best stepper motor motion controller.

 Precisely control a motor's distance, speed, current, and stall characteristics within minutes of receiving it.
 No programming experience is required.